FirstLegoLeague/launcher/docs/userguide.md

 When running the software for the 1st time, you might get a message regarding the Windows Defender Firewall.
 Press `Allow Access` for the software to work properly.
 Note: Some school computers and networks block various types of network traffic.
 This software requires that computer and network firewalls allow access to ports 2828 though 2837, and also port 13900.

-There will be two separate Setup files when we extend support to 32-bit computers.
+There are two separate Setup files for 64-bit and 32-bit computers.

 ### Modules